fab-jul/RC-PyTorch/README.md

 bash prep_bpg_ds.sh R12_14 $RC_ROOT/datasets/train_oi_r
 ```

 You will also need a validation set.
-You can use what we used, DIV2K,
-but you need an adapted version (`DIV2K_valid_HR_crop4`),
-so the easiest is to do the following:
+We used `DIV2K_valid_HR_crop4`,
+which you can get with:

 ```bash
 pushd "$RC_ROOT/datasets"